-Creating a mini-camp for your own kids is a great way to have a summer experience tailored to their interests, along with your budget.
+Creating a mini-camp for your own kids is a great way to have an experience tailored to their interests, along with your budget.
 Yet organizing a camp shouldn’t be taken lightly, or your small-scale camp might soon dissolve into a babysitting job.
-Here are some ideas for mini-camps that you can have at home for your child:
+Here are some ideas for mini day camps for kids to have at home:

 - Little explorers.
 Purchase plastic magnifiers, plastic baggies and notebooks for preschoolers to bring to a local park.
 Lead the children on a nature walk and have them examine what they see, collect samples and color drawings in their notebooks.